 Citizens want action on climate change.
-We do not talk about it in the future tense any longer because urgent actions are needed in the transport sector – not only to mitigate but to adapt to the challenges we are facing already today.
-Do we need to reduce mobility as we know it now, or can we find ways to respond to the challenges?
+We do not talk about climate change in the future tense any longer.
+Urgent actions are needed in the transport sector, not only to mitigate but to adapt to the challenges that we are facing already today.
+Do we need to reduce mobility as we know it now?
+How can we find ways to respond to the challenges?

-Mitigating climate change is a responsibility for all of us, starting with individual behavior and ending with corporate strategies and public policies.
-Forward-looking climate change policy and moving from discourse to action requires us to find the right mix of tools for systems of systems.
+Mitigating climate change is a responsibility of all of us, starting with individual behavior and ending with corporate strategies and public policies.
+Forward-looking climate change policy and moving from discourse to action requires the right tools for systems of systems.

-Research and innovation play a vital role in finding the ways that underpin the future developments.
-Moreover, research in all fields needs to be connected to the solutions we are looking for in our daily lives.
-Whether for citizens, politicians or companies, the end game has the same name.
+Research and innovation are vital for finding the ways that underpin the future developments.
+Moreover, research in all fields needs to be connected to the solutions that we are looking for in our daily lives.
+The end game stays the same, be it citizens, politicians or companies.

-We need to take action urgently to define the viable means we can swiftly deploy to help us combat climate change.
-The actions we can take in the short and medium term have to be accelerated.
-The new kids on the block, cities, need to be empowered to find the right mix of tools to reduce the environmental impacts of transport.
+We need to act urgently to define the viable means that we can swiftly deploy to help us in combating climate change.
+The actions we can take in the short and medium term need to be accelerated.
+The new kid on the block, cities, need to be empowered to find the right mix of tools for reducing environmental impacts of transport.

-Actions taken to mitigate climate change also open up new opportunities for business and societies – and we need to take advantage of these opportunities.
-Furthermore, focus on optimising land use and mobility demand will be crucial.
+Actions taken to mitigate climate change also open new opportunities for business and societies, and we need to utilise those opportunities.
+Furthermore, focus on optimising land use and mobility demand will play a crucial role.

-There are many factors pressuring us to deliver.
-The questions remain: How can transport research contribute to forward-looking climate policy in the transport sector?
+Many factors are pressuring us to deliver.
+However, the questions remain: How can transport research contribute to forward-looking climate policy in the transport sector?
 How can we commit ourselves to accelerating the transition needed?
 What do we expect research and innovation to bring to the table and when?